neurocats/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 ![hidden](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_loss.png)

-Looks nice, it compares the output with the label and calculates the euclidean distance.
+Looks nice, it compares the output with the label and calculates the Euclidean distance.
 It also calculates a mean for two reasons.
 First, we want to have scalar values for the summary of the loss function.
 Second, remember that the placeholders for `x` and `y` are very flexible and could evaluate multiple instances of the data set in one run.